-If the conditions are severe enough, the operator will tell customers to get off the bus and find a safe building to seek shelter.
+If conditions are severe enough, the operator will tell customers to get off the bus and to seek shelter in a safe building.
 If shelter is not available, it is recommended that customers lie flat in a ditch or other low-lying area.
 Do not get under an overpass or bridge.
 You are safer in a low, flat location.

 In the event of a tornado warning, please do not use Metro bus shelters instead of finding shelter in a building.

 The Metro will post updates about bus service during an emergency at http://www.kcata.org and on Twitter, at http://www.twitter.com/kcatametro.
 The Call Center may be unavailable in an emergency if KCATA employees are evacuated from offices.

 Regular Metro service will resume as soon as the area is safe.